dodyirawan85/dell-vostro-3468-hackintosh/README.md

 ### Completely supported

-#### Audio

-Audio on speakers and headphones works as intended.

 #### CPU

 XCPM power management is native supported.
 HWP is fully enabled as well.
-Added cpufriend for more energy savings.

 #### Wi-Fi & Bluetooth

 This laptop comes with an Intel WiFi + Bluetooth combo.
-And works fine

 #### Camera